The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

 Question 9) Can I get any Medicare or health fund rebates?

-Some patients might be eligible for Medicare rebates for blepharoplasty, provided they have an optometrist assessment.
+Some patients might be eligible for Medicare rebates for blepharoplasty, provided they have an optometrist assessment and meet certain clinical criteria.
 But in most circumstances, eyelid surgery is considered a cosmetic procedure.

 Your circumstances will be assessed during your initial consultation with Mr Mutimer or A/Prof Shayan, who will advise you if you should consider the assessment.